Return to Happiness

 Indiana

-My two summers in Indiana in the 1980s will always be some of my happiest memories, also because these summers were very different from my life in Denmark, which included a private school I didn’t like, (To be fair, it wasn’t so much the school, which is one of the best in Denmark, as it was school as such.
-All that sitting still and being quiet 😊), being socially shunned where I lived because I went to that private school, and like most middle and upper-middle-class kids in the 1980s with two workaholic parents who also traveled quite a lot, mostly left to my own devices.
-Don’t get me wrong; I loved my freedom, and the older I got, the more I appreciated being left to my own devices.
+My two summers in Indiana in the 1980s will always be some of my happiest memories, also because these summers were very different from my life in Denmark, which included a private school I didn’t like, being socially shunned where I lived because I went to that private school, and like most middle and upper-middle-class kids in the 1980s with two workaholic parents who also traveled quite a lot, mostly left to my own devices.

 Summers in the States were life, people, BBQ-get-togethers, pools (so many pools), and things you couldn’t get in Denmark at the time – little ordinary things such as seriously girly magazines for pre-teens and teens; Sweet Valley High paperbacks; huge malls; themed amusement parks, and cartoons on TV in the mornings.